rafichowdhury1220/enterprise-identity-graph/README.md

 ## Why this project exists

-Large organizations have identity relationships spread across HR systems, Active Directory, cloud accounts, SaaS apps, and IAM platforms.
-No single source of truth gives a full picture of who can access what and how privilege escalation paths are formed.
+Large organisations have identity relationships spread across HR systems, Active Directory, cloud accounts, SaaS apps, and IAM platforms.
+No single source of truth provides a complete picture of who can access what and how privilege escalation paths form.

 This project demonstrates:
 - **Architecture thinking**: modular design, clear separation between data model, graph analysis, and risk scoring